AdaCore/spark2014/docs/ug/usage_scenarios.rst

 with an error programs which may implicitly raise a ``Program_Error`` in parts of code that are in |SPARK|.
 For example, all execution paths in a |SPARK|
-function should end with a return statement, a raise statement, or a ``pragma Assert(False)``.
+function should end with a return statement, a raise statement, or a ``pragma Assert (False)``.

 |GNATprove| reduces portability issues related to the use of fixed-point and
 floating-point values:

-* |GNATprove| supports a subset of fixed-point types and operations that ensures that the result of an operation always beloogs to the *perfect result set* as defined in Ada RM G.2.3.
+* |GNATprove| supports a subset of fixed-point types and operations that ensures that the result of an operation always belongs to the *perfect result set* as defined in Ada RM G.2.3.
 Note that the perfect result set still contains in general two values (the two model fixed-point values above and below the perfect mathematical result), which means that two compilers may